These paleo nachos are a delicious healthier alternative to the traditional cheesy nachos that we all know and love.

 Sweet Potato Chips

-- Next start by cutting the sweet potatoes really thin.
-The thinner you can get them the more corn chip like they will be.
+- Next, start by slicing the sweet potatoes.
+The thinner you can get them, the more corn chip like they will be.

 - In a bowl, mix the sweet potato chips with the coconut oil.